Worship (edn 2)

 When they heard this, the people in the synagogue were furious.
 Jumping up, they mobbed him and forced him to the edge of the hill on which the town was built.
 They intended to push him over the cliff, but he passed right through the crowd and went on his way.

 One time Jesus was speaking with a foreigner, a woman, when he said: But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father seeks such as these to worship him (John 4:23, NRSV).
 The woman (and contemporaries) had minds made up about what worship looked like and where it happened.
 Jesus sets that issue completely aside and instead talks about what may not be seen and is not tied to any place but is still real - the inward reality, informed by God, not by guess or tradition.
 Such worship was close to hand and would be new (in a new covenant) - but also would be old (in a covenant still).
-Not visible, not able to be handled, nonetheless, the worship Jesus predicted.
+Not visible, not able to be handled, not "proprietary", nonetheless, the worship Jesus predicted.

 “Official” Judaism (like its counterpart amongst the Samaritans), had majored on “sacred space” and meticulous observance (rites and ceremonies).
 That had not been the personal focus of the Old Testament.
 Agreed, there are many pages devoted to the “sacred space”, the vestments and the observances.
 On the other hand, one can read the accounts of Abr(ah)am, where there was no Temple, etc. Bear in mind also the ancient words, calling for love of the LORD from the heart, words endorsed by Jesus and also recognised by others (see below on this).